 I closed my browser in disgust.
 Women’s contributions to space exploration include so many episodes worthy of the big screen, and yet Hollywood condescends to give us something from TV Tropes: “the jealous scorned woman story…IN SPACE!”
 (Only it’s not even in space, it’s in Florida, which just adds insult to injury.)
 The more I thought about it, the more it bothered me.
 In the rare instances where sci-fi stories feature a female lead, they all too frequently shape her around the gendered axes of relationships and reproduction.

 Reducing women to their reproductive systems has a long, frustrating history in the U.S. space program.
 In the 1950s, the doctor evaluating candidates for the U.S. space program suspected women might surpass men as astronauts, so he subjected female pilots to the same physiological tests as their male counterparts.
 Thirteen of 19 women passed, compared to 18 of 32 men (68% vs. 56% success rates, respectively).
 And yet the project’s sole report, released in 1964, highlights “the potential for the menstrual cycle to alter performance during space flight” and the “intricacies of matching a temperamental psychophysiologic human and the complicated machine.”
-Beneath the faux-scientific jargon lurks simple, unsubstantiated bias: women are slaves to PMS and can’t be trusted on a shuttle.
+Beneath the faux-scientific jargon lurks simple, unsubstantiated bias: PMS can’t be trusted on a shuttle.

 NASA finally accepted female astronauts in 1978, but the alarming attitudes persisted.
-When Sally Ride made her historic trip five years later, NASA engineers asked her if 100 tampons was enough for a one-week spaceflight.
+When Sally Ride made her historic trip five years later, NASA engineers asked her if 100 tampons were enough for a one-week spaceflight.
 (I’ll pause while my female readers laugh hysterically—and yes, I use the adverb “hysterically” with a touch of Latin irony.)
 Ride’s shuttle commander introduced her at a press event as “undoubtedly the prettiest member of the crew,” and a reporter asked if she would react to a problem on the shuttle by crying.
 Another member of Ride’s astronaut class, Shannon Lucid, was repeatedly asked how her children were coping with her decision to go into space.
 Proving themselves the equals of male colleagues wasn’t enough to shatter the myopic lens through which the public saw these people.

 One place women should be able to transcend these biases is the science fiction, a genre that breaks the orbit of history to imagine a different tomorrow…right?
 Alas, racking my brain and my bookshelf didn’t produce many contrary examples.
 Although girls star in popular semi-sci-fi series like The Hunger Games and Divergent, romantic angst usually eclipses the heroine’s other motivations by the end.
 Cinema darlings Gravity and Arrival both centered on women coping with the loss of a child.
 Dedicated gender dystopias such as The Handmaid’s Tale try to explore these themes in an overt manner, but in so doing, inadvertently reinforce the trend.
 Even science fiction novels I otherwise admire, such as Octavia Butler’s Dawn and Margaret Atwood’s Maddaddam trilogy, flirt with biological determinism.